BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 </details>

 ## NEW and Exciting Vision Models
-As of release 3.0 the program includes Vision Models to process descriptions of images that are added to the vector database and can ber searched.
-For example, "Find me all pictures that depict one or more people doing X."
+As of release 3.0 the program includes Vision Models that will generate summaries of what each picture depicts, which are then added to the vector database.

 <div align="center"><h2>CONTACT</h2></div>